Spotify Kids: Function

 Spotify Kids is a mobile app that allows children to browse Spotify with parental controls.
 Using the app, parents can view their children's listening history, block specific songs, and share playlists with their children.
 The app also includes sing-along songs, playlists designed for young children, and curated audiobooks, lullabies, and bedtime stories.
 Access is included in Spotify's Premium Family subscription plan, and is exclusive to subscribers to the plan.
 Users can configure the app for a specific age group upon first launch.

 The playlists on Spotify Kids are curated by groups including Discovery Kids, Nickelodeon, Universal Pictures, and The Walt Disney Company.
 All content on the Spotify Kids app is curated by editors.
 As of March 2021, there were roughly 8,000 songs available on the platform.

 The design of the Spotify Kids app is colorful, and user interface varies depending on the age group for which the app is configured.

-Purpose

-Spotify Kids is designed to follow regulations about consent and data collection for applications used by children.
-TechCrunch described it as "largely designed to boost sign-ups for Spotify’s top-tier subscription, the $14.99 (USD) per month Premium Family plan."

 Release

-Spotify Kids is available for iOS and Android.
 After being beta tested in Ireland in October 2019, it was released as a beta across the United Kingdom on February 11, 2020.
 It was later released in Sweden, Denmark, Australia, New Zealand, Mexico, Argentina, and Brazil.
 On March 31, 2021, it was made available in France, Canada, and the United States.